The Naff Student’s Handbook

 Well yes, in the case of this little piece of nonsense, I believe it still does matter, not least because most Naff Students are always going to be the masculine of the species.
 Throughout life I have found that women generally seem to be a lot more sensible than men, and in most situations behave more responsibly, with more thought for the comfort and dignity of others, respecting the institutions with which they have dealings.
 Perhaps they are more naturally gifted as a sex with a greater sense of long-term goals and take care not to risk queering their own pitch?
 Men might shove a lit sparkler up their ass just to get a momentary laugh and fret about the consequences of second degree burns on their scrotum later, whereas I honestly can’t imagine any woman doing that, least of all because they think such an act might impress somebody of the opposite sex.
 (Assuming, that is, they don’t have scrotums in the first place, a dangerous attitude to adopt without further investigation these days – see above.)

 I suspect there might be some Naff women students around, but I met very few of them during my time at university.
 Maybe I just wasn’t looking.
-But it was hard enough as it was pretending to be anywhere near as wilfully stupid and useless as the narrator of this book needed to be; to have projected my basest instincts onto a whole other sex would have been a presumption too far.
+But while writing this, it was hard enough merely pretending to be anywhere near as wilfully stupid and useless as the narrator of this book needed to be; to have projected my basest instincts onto a whole other sex would have been a presumption too far.